dan-payne-consulting/dpc-gatsbyjs/content/web-accessibility-an-introduction/index.md

 * Prioritize and schedule remediation of those items that are to be addressed
 * Modify the process for making any modification to the site to now include accessibility planning, testing, and validation as early and as often in the process as possible.

 So that’s the roadmap for what needs to be done and why, but notice I said that we’d remediate “those items that are to be addressed.”
-There is a great deal of controversy, confusion, myth, and contradictory information out there about what exactly constitutes a “failure.”
-There’s even a healthy amount of disagreement among accessibility professionals with many years of experience in accessibility about this.
-In my next article I’ll discuss the practical aspects of web accessibility and ways to decide what to address.
-(Hint: It’s all about the user).
+There is a great deal of controversy, confusion, and myth surrounding what exactly constitutes a “failure.”
+In my <a href="/web-accessibility-next-steps">next article</a> I’ll discuss this and how to tackle what can seem like a huge burden on the small business owner.